Fornication/Arkays-Commandment/README.md

 11. [Zim's Dragon Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/38693) The aim of this mod is to provide a subtle, lore-friendly improvement to the Dragons of Skyrim that makes encountering one feel more like a boss fight and less like a slightly-more-difficult animal encounter.

-12. [Simple Weapon Swing Parry](https://www.nexusmods.com/skyrimspecialedition/mods/44726) This is a SKSE Plugin that brings a parry effect when character swinging its weapon in combat, based on the similar feature from "Action Combat" or "Weapon Parry Standalone", also with some advantages and new features.
-Once a character swinging it weapons to attack, it will enter a blocking state in the split second between weapon swinging animation to the hit frame.
-This blocking state is the same as you holding your shield by pressing the block button.
-Once your enemy hit you when you are in this weapon swinging blocking state, a weapon clash effect will occur and this attack will be blocked by you.

 ### Magic and Religion Mods

 Tinvaak comes with a few of the popular magic and religion mods which have been fully patched to fit in with both SkyRe and the world that Tinvaak creates.